cj-wang/mean-start/README.md

-# MeanStart
+# MEAN Start

+Angular2 + Angular-CLI + Express

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) and combined [express](https://github.com/expressjs/express) as a MEAN stack.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) and combined [express](https://github.com/expressjs/express) as a MEAN stack starter.

 ## Development server
 Run `npm start` for a dev server.